Credit: Flickr / Mark Scott Johnson / CC BY 2.0

 It is a country that is well known for its beaches and a laid-back environment which is conducive to partying and having a good time.
 Many people travel to Rio every year for the annual carnival celebrations, an event that extends over a period of days and months leading up to it.
-Visitors who land in this culture-rich environment will immediately be looking for things to do in Rio, but unless they don’t like to party and have a good time, they won’t have far to go to be entertained.
+Visitors who land in this culture-rich environment will immediately be looking for things to do in Rio.
 Music and dancing are two events that will dominate most of their time.

 Visitors would be hard-pressed to have a good time with the rest of the crowd as it pertains to many of the Rio activities if they don't like to samba.
 They would do well to learn the samba and its exotic moves before they land in Rio.
 This is especially true if they end up at some of the better places to samba dance in Rio like Carioca da Gema, Centro Cultural Carioca or the Rio Scenarium.
 There are two things to remember before heading to Rio, pack plenty of protection from the sun and get ready to samba the night away with the natives.